 Bill spent over 40 years in the financial services industry, living and working in ten different cities in three provinces before retiring and moving permanently to Prince Edward County.
-He is a Certified Professional Accountant and a graduate of the Institute of Corporate Directors and currently volunteers with the Community Volunteer Income Tax Program through the Prince Edward Learning Centre in Picton.
+He is a Chartered Professional Accountant and a graduate of the Institute of Corporate Directors and currently volunteers with the Community Volunteer Income Tax Program through the Prince Edward Learning Centre in Picton.
 Bill was previously a member of the Board and Finance Committee of a not-for-profit in Regina and was Treasurer of a United Church in Windsor, experience he will leverage as Treasurer of the Baxter Arts Centre.
 While having very little artistic ability himself Bill has always been in awe of the ability of artists to create beauty out of raw materials and is looking forward to helping expand the Baxter Art Centre’s mission of promoting the arts and art education in the community.

-Larry is the energy behind Spencer & Co., a County based planning consulting company that helps people make better communities.
+Larry is the energy behind Spencer & Co., a County-based planning consulting company that helps people make better communities.
 He is also the principal designer and fabricator of wooden toys marketed by the Good Times Toy Co.
 And he was one of the handful of local residents and businesses that took the idea of using the Baxter building as a special place for making art and made it happen.